 Standard protocol included cine steady-state-free-processing images collected in three long-axis views and multiple short-axis slices.
 Additional transaxial cines and T1-weighted imaging, with and without fat-saturation, were acquired in patients in whom arrhythmogenic right ventricular cardiomyopathy (ARVC) was suspected.
 T2-weighted dark-blood imaging was performed as part of a dedicated cardiomyopathy protocol, and T2-weighted short-tau inversion recovery (T2-STIR) oedema imaging was performed in all inpatients, in order to rule out inflammatory changes related to recognised or unrecognised acute infarction, and any patient with suspected myocarditis.
 Native T1 mapping was performed routinely as part of the cardiomyopathy protocol, or at the discretion of the supervising consultant, using a modified Look-Locker imaging (MOLLI) sequence.
 Early and late gadolinium imaging was acquired in all patients, with delayed enhancement imaging performed seven minutes after gadolinium contrast (Gadovist) 0.15 mmol/kg bolus.

 Stress perfusion protocol involved a three-to-four-minute adenosine infusion (140–210 mg/kg/min) and subsequent gadolinium bolus (0.1 mmol/kg at 6 ml/s); three slices (basal, mid-ventricular and apical) were then obtained during the first pass using a TurboFLASH T1-weighted gradient echo sequence.
 Rest perfusion images were acquired in all stress scans after a period of 10 minutes, with a second bolus of contrast (0.1 mmol/kg at 6 ml/s), and delayed enhancement was assessed at an additional seven-minute interval.
+When it comes to drug abuse the experts say that getting admitted into a residential drug rehab is safer.

 Mortality status was retrieved from an electronic patient record database, which, in turn, is updated weekly from the NHS Spine and Office of National Statistics; the data include all patients from the referring hospitals and neighbouring regions.
 Censor point was 24 December 2018, allowing >6-month mortality data in all cases, in the event of any delay in update of the relevant databases.